The best hotels in Marbella

 Old Town hotels also have a noise issue that photos skip over.
 Streets like Calle Nueva and around Calle Peral get loud on summer weekends past midnight.
 Ask specifically for a courtyard-facing or rear room if you're booking somewhere on or near those streets.
 A good hotel will tell you the truth.

-Marbella's best neighborhoods
+Marbella's best hotel regions

 Prioritize the Old Town or the Golden Mile depending on your budget.
 If you're spending under $150/night, the Old Town gives you character and walkability.
 If your budget stretches further, the Golden Mile is worth every euro.